 - Poor kids are more likely to experience hunger.
 And food insecurity has a lifelong effect: lower reading and math scores, more physical and mental health problems, more emotional and behavioral problems and a greater chance of obesity. — Feeding America

 Breaking the Cycle

 I spent several years working at Chicago Public Schools and educational nonprofits in Chicago.
 I got to know many young people from low-income and troubled backgrounds.
 The raw potential that these intelligent and innovative kids and young people possessed was immeasurable.
 No child asked to be born into this world nor have any control over their family’s net worth.
 It’s easy to point the finger and make irresponsible parents the scapegoats.
 But it’s up to all of us to support our youngest citizens.
 Here are some excellent solutions as ways to end childhood poverty.

 - Healthcare for all

-There will be critics who say that these ideas are pie-in-the-sky, or too unrealistic to enact due to our budget deficits and partisan divide.
+Critics will say these ideas are pie-in-the-sky or too unrealistic to enact due to our budget deficits and partisan divide.
 You mean to tell me the wealthiest country on earth can’t afford to take care of its own children?
 We’ll let Costa Rica, Sweden, and Germany outdo us when it comes to keeping babies out of poverty?
 This isn’t about handouts, it’s about investing in our nation’s future.

 It’s not about the money either, the United States CAN afford it.
 Instead, we just chose to invest our tax dollars in war and defense spending at world conquest levels.
-This is a failure of both the GOP and DNC (sorry liberals).
+This is a failure of the GOP and DNC (sorry, liberals).

 “If we trimmed our defense budget down to the 2% of GDP that Trump demanded of the NATO countries, it would free up about $3 trillion over the next decade, as the Washington Post’s Jeff Stein noted.